 A tender, plush crumb with a rich, earthy flavor you’ll love this easy Sourdough Pumpkin Bread recipe!
-An easy, two-bowl recipe that only takes a few steps, this is the perfect way to use up your discard when you’re craving a treat with rich notes of spices and earthy pumpkin flavor.
+An easy recipe that only takes a few steps, this is the perfect way to use up your discard when you’re craving a treat with rich notes of spices and earthy pumpkin flavor.

 Pumpkin Season